13nari/javascript-pokemon-api/README.md

-# javascriptchatbot
+# javascript pokemon API
-This is a Javascript Chatbot.
+This is a Pokémon displayer using https://pokeapi.co/.